 - Call for free advice and to start a claim.

 In addition to the risk of death, the long-term consequences of these types of accidents can be very severe.
 You may sustain physical injuries that require long-term treatment, management and rehabilitation.
-These injuries may also affect your ability to live as you did before the accident.
 As well as this, the financial consequences of an accident can be very severe, as you may need to continue to pay for certain treatments while losing the ability to work.

 There is a provision in the law that allows you to claim compensation from the liable party to cover your medical bills and other inconveniences or life adjustments caused by the accident.
-This guide covers everything you need in order to win such a dangerous machinery accident claim, including a discussion of the most common types of workshop accident, what to do following a dangerous machinery accident, how to find a Claims Service and how much compensation you can win for machinery related injuries.
+This guide covers everything you need in order to win such a dangerous machinery accident claim.

 For more information regarding anything in this guide, feel free to contact our personal injury claims team on the number at the top of this page.

-Due to the volatile nature of this equipment, the law requires that employees who operate this equipment are kept safe.
-Employers are expected to train their workers on how to properly use dangerous vehicles at work and also give them proper instructions and adequate monitoring during work.
+Due to this equipment’s volatile nature, the law requires that employees who operate this equipment are kept safe.
+Employers are expected to ensure that their workers are properly trained on using dangerous vehicles at work and giving them proper instructions and adequate monitoring during work.
 A failure to do this may mean that the employer has acted in a negligent manner and is liable for any accidents that may occur.